Seventh-tier Alvechurch to play Cheltenham

 Bolton Wanderers v Barnsley

-Boreham Woods v Eastleigh
+Boreham Wood v Eastleigh

 Curzon Ashton v Cambridge United